Beerooke31/CupcakeSmash2025/content/step_2/_index.md

 To start the game we press the **Start** button.
 To then end the game, we will trigger our new `endGame` function from the `startGame` function.
 We'll use [`setTimeout`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) to do this.
 This will trigger `endGame` after a delay of 10000ms.

-{{% notice info %}}

-Note the different colours and `+` indicator in the code example above.
-This is instructing you to add the `setTimeout` line to your existing `startGame` function, but without the `+` symbol.
-If you're not sure what to do, the completed code up to this point is provided at the end of this page.

-{{% /notice %}}

 ```diff
 function startGame() {
     console.log('Game has started');